watacoso/hlab/docs/_docs/backup.md

   A systemd service and timer or cron can be used to execute and schedule the backups.

-  **ricsanfre.backup** ansible role uses a systemd service and timer to automatically execute the backups.
+  **watacoso.backup** ansible role uses a systemd service and timer to automatically execute the backups.
 List of directories to be backed up, the scheduling of the backup and the retention policy are passed as role parameters.

 - Allowing concurrent backup processes